vesoft-inc/nebula/docs/get-started.md

 ```
 -- By pipe
-nebula> GO FROM 201 OVER like | GO FROM $-.id OVER select YIELD $^.student.name AS Student, $$.course.name AS Course, select.grade AS Grade;
+nebula> GO FROM 201 OVER like yield like._dst as id | GO FROM $-.id OVER select YIELD $^.student.name AS Student, $$.course.name AS Course, select.grade AS Grade;

 =============================
 | Student |  Course | Grade |